and welcome to our German Word of the Day.

 - My god, what a shitty weather.

 - Was für ein Idiot muss man sein, um das nicht zu sehen.

 - What an idiot do yo have to be to not see this.

 - What a waste…

-Contrary to what I initially thought, this is not limited to singular (thanks Joe for pointing that out)
+And contrary to what I initially wrote in this article, this is not limited to singular (thanks Joe for pointing that out in the comments).